Best family mobile plans in Australia

 Nathan Lawrence

-Icon Time To Read10 min read
+Icon Time To Read12 min read

-Providers with data sharing plans
+Family mobile plans with data sharing

 Providers with mobile bundling discounts

-Mobile bundling discounts also aren't common, and only one provider in our database markets this as a "family" plan.
+Mobile bundling discounts aren't common, and only one provider in our database markets this as a 'family' mobile plan.
 Unlike a more common mobile and internet bundle, where you receive a discount for having a single mobile and internet plan with the one provider, some bundles increase your discount the more mobile plans you have on the same account.
 Sometimes this involves an internet plan, sometimes not.

-Once again, we'll go into more about these providers detail further on, but for now here's a quick comparison of cheapest eligible mobile plan from each:
+Here's a quick comparison of cheapest eligible mobile plan from each:

 Providers with data gifting